2ndSightLab/ai-tracker/issues.md

 🟡 With profile fixes can probably deploy accounts in parallel now after handing off to parallel processor.
 TBD

-🟡 Clear tracker errors is still not correctly clearing errors.

 🟡 Make sure there is a timeout on waiting for depedencies.

-🟡 account resource should be under the account heading - is missing and should have id associated with it
+🟡 Not correctly looking up already deployed account

 🟡 account group header should be green when deployed, heading yellow if some reasons not deployed